nordeim/FinAnalyst-Pro/docs/prompt-3.md

 Awesome understanding!
 Now, please meticulously review and analyze the codebase files attached below.
 Due to the length, I will share the codebase files in this and the next two prompts.
 Wait for me to tell you that all the codebase files have been uploaded before you begin your consolidated review and analysis.

+---

+Awesome job on meticulous analysis, planning and execution!
+Please keep up the good work in your rigorous and meticulous approach to planning and execution!
+Now, please think deeper and think harder to deeply explore thoroughly and systematically how best to re-imagine a complete working drop-in replacement file for all files that need updating to incorporate your suggested improvements/fixes.
+Then meticulously create an implementation plan to create the complete working replacement files for all files that need fixing/rework, include in your plan an integrated checklist for each file.
+Review and validate your implementation plan before proceeding meticulously to execute it.
+Make sure you generate a working replacement file with no placeholder comments.